PhD student : Multi-scale modeling of water quality nanosensors based on carbon nanotubes and conjugated polymers.

 - Poster presented at GDR Graphene, Graphene & Co Meeting 2019, Bad Herrenalb, Germany, October 2019.

-- Modeling of random percolating networks of nanowires (graph theory, resistor networks).
-Computer assisted carbon nanotubes networks design.
-Understanding of the different contributions to the response of carbon nanotube networks used as a sensing device.
+- Mesoscopic scale : Modeling of random percolating networks of nanowires (graph theory, resistor networks), towards computer assisted carbon nanotubes networks design .
+Understanding of the different contributions to the response of carbon nanotube networks used as a sensing device (see this paper ).

-- Modeling and simulation of the non-covalent functionalization of carbon nanotubes (Single Wall up to Multi Wall) by several conjugated polymers : molecular dynamics simulations, energy minimizations.
-Computed assisted polymer design (in a sensing perspective) : backbone and side-chain fine-tuning.
+- Nanoscopic scale : Modeling and simulation of the non-covalent functionalization of (Single Wall up to Multi Wall) carbon nanotubes by one or several conjugated polymers : molecular dynamics simulations with classical or reactive force fields (see this paper ).
+Computed assisted polymer design (in a sensing perspective) : backbone and side-chain fine-tuning, nanotube diameter fine-tuning.

-- Understanding of the weak pi-pi interaction between aromatic molecules and graphene-like surfaces (role of dispersion forces, level of theory needed to capture the energy barrier between the ‘stacked’ and ‘sandwich’ configuration) and ‘charge transfer’ from the molecule to graphene or carbon nanotube surface.
+- Nanoscopic scale : Understanding of the weak pi-pi interaction between aromatic molecules and graphene-like surfaces (role of dispersion forces, level of theory needed to capture the energy barrier between the ‘stacked’ and ‘sandwich’ configuration) and ‘charge transfer’ from the molecule to graphene or carbon nanotube surface (see this presentation).

-- Modeling and understanding of the complexation of target ions (chlorine, nitrate, phosphate, hypochlorite, heavy metals, etc.) by specific functional groups, at different levels of theory (classical force field, polarizable force field, ab-initio simulations).
-Force field parametrization (fixed-charge and polarizable force fields), energy minimizations, molecular dynamics simulations in vacuo and in solvent (water).
+- Nanoscopic scale : Modeling and understanding of the complexation of target ions (chlorine, nitrate, phosphate, hypochlorite, heavy metals, etc.) by specific functional groups, at different levels of theory (classical force field, polarizable force field, ab-initio simulations) either with implicit or explicit solvation models (free energy computations).
 Study of entropic effects, binding affinites, competitive active sites and influence of interfering ions.
 Computer assisted probe design (in a sensing perspective).

-- Electronic transport in carbon nanotubes and graphene-like materials.
+- Nanoscopic scale : Electronic transport in carbon nanotubes and graphene-like materials.
 Origin of the room temperature resistance in graphene and carbon nanotubes.
-Influence of Coulomb impurities, phonons, defects or doping on transport properties, in a sensing perspective.
+Influence of Coulomb impurities, phonons, defects (such as adsorbed ions) or doping on transport properties, in a sensing perspective.

-- Computational chemistry (classical semi-empirical force fields, polarizable force fields, ab-initio simulations).
+- Computational chemistry (wave function theory methods, DFT, classical semi-empirical force fields, polarizable force fields).

 - Former research : non-equilibrium thermodynamics and Hall effect (influence of the geometry of the device on the stationary states, use of conformal transformations).